 Read “Building A Legacy,” excerpted from the NCJW Journal.

-Debbie Hoffman, NCJW President
+Debbie Hoffmann, NCJW President

 Nancy K. Kaufman, NCJW CEO